 Between my EFT work and the documentary, I’ve begun to think very differently about my pain, and I’m determined over the next few months to do the difficult emotional work he talks about in his book.
 I’m hopeful that I can undo some of this pain without crazy nerve-burning treatments, surgeries, or even having to go to acupuncture and myofascial release therapy as often as I do.

 I’ve said this a hundred times and I’ll say it a hundred more, health is a journey.
 There are no quick fixes, but I am as determined as ever, even after dealing with chronic pain for more than twenty years, to get to the bottom of it and heal the root cause.
+If you’re struggling with chronic back pain (or any other pain) schedule a 1:1 discovery call with me to learn about my holistic patient advocacy services.
+I can work with you to get to the root cause of your issue, explore your options, and start healing.

 The recovery story above is anecdotal and specific to this particular individual.
 Please note that this is not medical advice, and that not all treatments and approaches mentioned will work for everyone.